mxayon/blog/_posts/2019-06-25-statipy_dataexplorer.markdown

 **If you want to try it on your own playlist, checking out the spotify api documentation on how the JSON data is structtued can help you plan your exploratory approach.**

-Due to the type of data my playlists had, I wanted to first explore the diverse song population over time.
+Due to the tracks on my playlists, I wanted to first explore the song population over time.

+I.
 Artists in Playlists grouped in to repeated track vs. non repeated track count's over all popularity over it's album years.